NP/PA

 Vacation Time

-After graduating from this Fellowship, you will receive a Certificate of Completion from Musculoskeletal Health Partners, MSO.
-Additionally, we will assist you in securing employment as a neurosurgical and/or pain management physician assistant or nurse practitioner.
+Upon successful completion of the program, Fellows will receive a Certificate of Completion from MSK MSO, and we will support them in securing competitive employment as a neurosurgical, pain management, or internal medicine physician assistant or nurse practitioner.

 Stipend